OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 ResInsight can be built with support for ABAQUS ODB files.
 This requires an installation of the ABAQUS ODB API from Simulia on the build computer.
-The path to an ABAQUS ODB API folder containing header files in an *include* sub-folder and the library files in a *lib* sub-folder must be specified.
+The path to an ABAQUS ODB API folder containing header files in an *include* sub-folder and the library files in a *lib* sub-folder must be specified in the CMake option *RESINSIGHT_ODB_API_DIR*.
 Leaving this option blank gives a build without ODB support.
 ResInsight has been built and tested with ABAQUS ODB versions 2020 and 2024 on Windows 10/11, Redhat Linux 7/8 and Ubuntu 22/24.

 #### HDF5